 Referring a patient outside your care is an act of trust.
 You must be confident the team you refer to has the knowledge, training and experience to make a significant difference in the outcome for your patient.

-More than 9,442Patients evaluated at the Center 1,104Fetal surgeries performed at the Center (before birth) 1,715Deliveries in the Garbose Family Special Delivery Unit since opening in June 2008.
-All numbers except deliveries reflect data from 1995-December 2013 at The Children's Hospital of Philadelphia. you to confirm your patient's diagnosis, establish a care plan based on that diagnosis, and communicate regularly with you about your patient's treatment.
+More than 9,735Patients evaluated at the Center 1,142Fetal surgeries performed at the Center (before birth) 1,805Deliveries in the Garbose Family Special Delivery Unit since opening in June 2008.
+All numbers except deliveries reflect data from 1995-March 2014 at The Children's Hospital of Philadelphia. you to confirm your patient's diagnosis, establish a care plan based on that diagnosis, and communicate regularly with you about your patient's treatment.

 The Center is an internationally recognized leader in fetal diagnosis, fetal surgery and fetal care.
 As the nation's first center dedicated to treating prenatally diagnosed birth defects, our multidisciplinary team has been together for more than 15 years and treated some of the most complex fetal anomalies in the world.